dahlbyk/posh-git/README.md

 If you want posh-git to be available in just the current host, then execute `Add-PoshGitToProfile`.
 This will add the same command but to the file `$profile.CurrentUserCurrentHost`.

-If you'd prefer you can manually edit the desired PowerShell profile script.
+If you'd prefer, you can manually edit the desired PowerShell profile script.
 Open (or create) your profile script with the command `notepad $profile.CurrentUserAllHosts`.
 In the profile script, add the following line:
 ```